efchea1/AI-Mastery-Portfolio/README.md

 📅 **End Date:** Friday, January 26, 2026
 ⏱ **Time Commitment:** ~3 hrs/day, 5 days/week & ~4 hrs on the weekend

+## 👤 About Me

+I'm Emmanuel Fle Chea, a public health data scientist and AI builder focused on ethical, deployable AI systems for global health.
+My work bridges technical innovation with societal impact—especially in underserved communities.

 ## 🌍 Why This Portfolio Matters

 This portfolio is more than technical training, it's a mission-driven journey to build AI systems that serve public health, equity, and global resilience.
 Each project is designed to be: